Skyway Park: Location and design

 Initially introduced as Marion Greenway Park, the project first received funding in 2009.

-The park is in the Marion Section on the West Side of the city between U.S. Route 1/9 Truck and the Hackensack River, north of Lincoln Park, with which it has the potential to be connected as part of the Hackensack RiverWalk project.
+The park is in the Marion Section on the West Side of the city between U.S. Route 1/9 Truck and the Hackensack River, north of Lincoln Park, with which it has the potential to be connected as part of the Hackensack River Greenway project.

 Covid memorial

 The park will include one of the first memorials in North America for victims of the coronavirus pandemic.
 The site will have one tree planted for each Jersey City resident who died of the disease.
+Construction has been delayed by the environmental approval process.